aryanakul31/contact-helper/ReadME.md

     * Handle the permission request result in your activity or fragment, proceeding with contact sync only if the permission is granted.

 2. **Initialize Contact Sync:**
-    * Call `ContactService.initService(this)` to initiate the contact sync process.
+    * Call `ContactService.initService(this)` To initiate the contact sync process.
 This will trigger the service to read contacts, validate phone numbers, and store them securely.

+    ```kotlin
+        ContactService.initService(this)
+    ```

 3. **Setup Broadcast Receiver:**
     * Create a `BroadcastReceiver` to listen for the `ContactService.CONTACTS_SYNCED_FILTER` intent, which is broadcast when the sync process is complete.